mzch/bugtrackly/README.md

 ## Documentation

-- Download or clone the repository : `git clone https://github.com/achappard/bugtrackly.git mbugtrackly-instance`
+- Download or clone the repository : `git clone https://github.com/achappard/bugtrackly.git my-bugtrackly`
 - Install php dependencies by running `composer install`
 - Copy the `.env.example` file in a new `.env` file
 - Configure application by editing the `.env` file; in particular, access to the database.
 All the available configurations are documented in the file `config/bugtrackly.php`
 - Migrate the database with `php artisan migrate` command.
 - Create **the first admin user** by running the interactive command `php artisan bugtrackly:default_user`.
+- *(Optionally)* You can add fake data to the database with the command `php artisan db:seed`
 - Run `npm install`
 - Run `npm run build`